elcodi/docs/book/standards/dependency-injection.md

 Dependency Injection
 ====================

-We take care as well on how Elcodi services are defined in the Symfony Dependency Injection container, in order to make easier for the final user to remember the name of the service given the namespace of the class.
+We care as well on how Elcodi services are defined in the Symfony Dependency Injection container, in order to make easier for the final user to remember the name of the service given the namespace of the class.